Zmc18-Robotics/Love-For-You-ELECTRICAL_ART---CRUMB-CIRCUIT-SIMULATOR---/README.md

 # Love For You - Crumb Simulator
 Big electronics project that shows "Love for you" in big breadboard and very complex systems!
-Proyek Elektronik yang menampilkan "Love for you" di Breadboard besar dan sistem kelistrikan yang sangat kompleks
+Proyek Elektronik yang menampilkan "Love for you" di Breadboard besar dan sistem kelistrikan yang sangat kompleks!

 ---